Martin & Orloff

 Martin & Orloff is a 2002 feature film written by and starring Matt Walsh and Ian Roberts, best known as half of the Upright Citizens Brigade comedy troupe, along with Ian's wife Katie Roberts.
-The film was produced and directed by Lawrence Blume and features an ensemble cast of alternative comedians including H. Jon Benjamin, David Cross, Andy Richter, Matt Besser, Amy Poehler, Tina Fey, Janeane Garofalo, and Rachel Dratch, as well as actress Kim Raver as Orloff's girlfriend.
+The film was produced and directed by Lawrence Blume and features an ensemble cast of alternative comedians including H. Jon Benjamin, David Cross, Andy Richter, Matt Besser, Amy Poehler, Tina Fey (in her film debut), Janeane Garofalo, and Rachel Dratch, as well as actress Kim Raver as Orloff's girlfriend.

 Martin and Orloff is available on DVD through Anchor Bay Entertainment and made its television debut on Comedy Central (Summer 2006).

 Plot

 Martin, who had previously tried to kill himself following the so-called "Eggroll Incident", has been released from the mental hospital.
 He goes back to work, where he designs corporate mascot costumes.
 He's not completely recovered yet, though, and is recommended to Dr. Orloff, who is possibly the worst doctor in the world.
 Martin's first appointment consists of a single question.
 They skip out on the rest of the appointment to go to a softball game, which Orloff drags Martin to.
 Screwball adventures ensue.